Covid 19 coronavirus: Queues forming for virus tests but Aucklanders urged to be patient

 To help slow the spread of the virus, Ardern also announced Auckland will move to level 3 restrictions from midday today until midnight on Friday.

-The rest of the country will move to alert level 2 at midday - until midnight on Friday.
+The rest of the country will move to alert level 2 over the same duration.

 Health teams have thanked all Aucklanders going to get tested but as long queues formed they have asked people to be patient.